Sustainability in Langeveld Building

 Energy neutrality

-Langeveld Building is more than just energy-neutral – it will actually generate more power than it will use thanks to roof-mounted solar panels, heat pumps and an underground heat and cold storage system.
+Langeveld Building is more than just energy-neutral – it actually generates more power than it uses thanks to roof-mounted solar panels, heat pumps and an underground heat and cold storage system.

 Innovative ventilation